docker-mailserver/docker-mailserver/docs/content/faq.md

 Please use `STARTTLS`.

-### How can I manage my custom Spamassassin rules?
+### How can I manage my custom SpamAssassin rules?

 Antispam rules are managed in `config/spamassassin-rules.cf`.